For a Living Ocean

 On my way back to Sweden, I also stopped by Aarhus University in Denmark, where I had the opportunity to meet the young anthropologist Frederik von L. Hjortshøj, who has been conducting long-term fieldwork in Wakatobi—especially in Sampela—as part of his master’s research.
 He showed me around both the university and Moesgaard Museum, and we had many interesting conversations about the Sama-Bajau as well as current debates within anthropology.
 It was a very enjoyable and inspiring visit.

-All in all, the trip turned out to be both inspiring and thought-provoking—combining stimulating conversations, exciting research presentations, and encounters with artifacts that connect deep human history with contemporary scholarship.
-What tied many of these experiences together was a shared interest in maritime peoples and the many ways humans have adapted to life at sea, whether through culture, technology, social organization, or perhaps even biology itself.
-From discussions about the Sama-Bajau and other sea nomads to new genetic research on diving populations, the visit offered a reminder of how much remains to be learned about the relationship between people and the oceans that have sustained them for generations.
+All in all, the trip turned out to be both inspiring and thought-provoking, combining stimulating conversations and exciting research presentations.
+What tied many of these experiences together was a shared interest in maritime peoples and the many ways humans have adapted to life at sea, whether through culture, technology, social organization, or biology.

 Leave a comment